Estimated Time to Read: 2 minutes

 Learn to Skid.

-Let’s say you drive used vehicles with old tires and have a blowout.
+used vehicles with old tires and have a blowout.
 What do you do?
 First don’t panic.
 Your instinct is going to be to immediately turn the wheel back onto the road.
 This is the worst thing to do.
 What you need to do is to turn into the skid.
 This will help your tires regain their traction.
 Obviously there are limits to this, like if you are on a bridge or steep embankment but generally speaking you turn into it.

-Don’t slam the break because this will lock your tires and keep you from turning into it as easily.
-If you have room it is better not to brake at all.
+brake at all.
 If you don’t have enough room then tap the breaks repeatedly until you slow enough to regain your frictions.
 Of course the best defense against a blowout is to keep good tires on your car

 Jeff Jordan writes and lives in Southern California.
 He writes about cars, technology and travel.
-Jazel Autodealer Websites can help you market your used cars today.